Cambodia Birding Tour

 The following is a selection of the birds of Cambodia seen on previous visits to the locations on this tour.

 All above photographs copyright Nick Upton/Calidris Birding Tours.

-Single Supplement: £250 (Note: single accommodation is available at Siem Reap, Kratei, Pursat and Phnom Penh.
-However, it will probably not be available at Tmat Boey, Boeng Toal, Okoki, Prey Veng & Chong Kran Roy).
+Single Supplement: £280 (Note: single accommodation is available at Siem Reap, Kratei, Pursat, Boeng Toal (single tent) and Phnom Penh.
+However, it will probably not be available at Tmat Boey, Prey Veng & Chong Kran Roy.

-Included in the tour cost: All transport including airport transfers, road tolls, national park entry fees, all accommodation in Cambodia including on the final night of the tour, vulture restaurant fees, all meals, bottled drinking water, boat trips, services of English-speaking birding guide and Calidris Birding Tours guide.
+Included in the tour cost: All transport including airport transfers, road tolls, national park and reserve entry fees, all accommodation in Cambodia including on the final night of the tour, vulture restaurant fees, all meals from dinner on the first night to breakfast on the day of departure, bottled drinking water, boat trips, services of English-speaking birding guide and Calidris Birding Tours guide.

 Not included in the tour cost: International flights, travel insurance, entry visa, alcoholic and soft drinks, tips, laundry, hotel mini bar, phone calls and any other items of a personal nature.

 Accommodation: In Siem Reap we stay in a very comfortable hotel with air-conditioning, private bathroom/shower and wifi.
 At several sites we stay in simple tented camps where there are shared toilet/shower facilities.
 Our stay at Thmat Boey will be in a local eco lodge that has simple private shower/toilet facilities with fans in the rooms.
 At Kratei and Pursat we stay in comfortable, air-conditioned local hotels where wifi is available.
 Finally we stay in a hotel in the city of Phnom Penh where all facilities are available.